 What does Keto involve?

-On any other ‘diets’ you may have done; Weight Watchers, Slimming World, Slim Fast all focus around low fat, low-calorie foods and restricting the volume that you eat.
+On any other ‘diets’ you may have done; Weight Watchers, Slimming World, Slim Fast all focus on low fat, low-calorie foods and restricting the volume that you eat.

 Whether measured as points or synns all of these diets are trying to do it restrict the number of calories that you eat.
 In addition, they reduce the amount of fat that you consume.

-They do not concern themselves with the quality of the food that you consume.
+They do not concern themselves with the quality of the food that they consume.

 I have done this time and time again.
-Every time I’ve gone to the meetings, had the last minute rush to the toilet in the vein hope of loosing ½ a pound.
+Every time I’ve gone to the meetings, had the last-minute rush to the toilet in the vain hope of losing ½ a pound.

 After this ritual shaming of getting on the scales in front of people you don’t know, I’ve then sat listening to everybody’s stories of how they’ve had two bottles of wine, a kebab and cake and still lost half a stone.
 At the same time, I’ve put on a pound because I dared to sniff somebody else’s food.

-A lot of research has been done which largely discredits the big weight loss companies as a credible way to lose weight.
-Despite numerous celebrity endorsements, they run a short term process whereby you limit foods and do lose weight – when you do, whichever programme you are following is a ‘success’.
+A lot of research has been done that largely discredits the big weight loss companies as a credible way to lose weight.
+Despite numerous celebrity endorsements, they run a short-term process whereby you limit foods and do lose weight – when you do, whichever program you are following is a ‘success’.

 The second you put on weight, you blame yourself, which only adds more credibility to the program and its ability to make you succeed.

-Based on this reinforced belief that the only way you can suceed is by being part of the programme, you part with your hard earned money again and join the programme.
-Again, you see some ‘sucess’, and the cycle begins again.
+Based on this reinforced belief that the only way you can succeed is by being part of the program, you part with your hard-earned money again and join the program.
+Again, you see some ‘success’, and the cycle begins again.